HauntedBees/BeeAPI/README.md

 ## parts

 ###  BeeDB
 A class for doing database operations on a MySQL database.
+### BeeCache
+A class for basic caching, with support for caching data into JSON files in the `CACHE_PATH`, which much be specified in the same way `CONFIG_PATH` is.
+Don't forget to `chmod` the folder so the API can access it!
 ### BeeResponse
 A class for returning proper HTTP responses for JSON data.
 ### BeeAuth